 Ruby on Rails is an open-source web application framework that runs on the Ruby programming language.
 Ruby is another popular programming language that is relatively easy to add to your repertoire.
 It’s readable, extensible and highly in demand on the job market.

 Search string starter:

 (intitle:resume OR inurl:resume OR intitle:cv OR inurl:cv OR intitle:viate OR inurl:vitae) "ruby on rails" AND "developer" AND (toronto OR 416 OR 905 OR 647 OR 289) -job -jobs

 #5 – Android Mobile Developers

 It’s the most widely used mobile platform in the world so naturally Android developers are a hot commodity.
-It works with bunch of yummy user interfaces like Kitkat, Gingerbread, Honeycomb and Ice Cream Sandwich.
+It works with a bunch of yummy user interfaces like Kitkat, Gingerbread, Honeycomb and Ice Cream Sandwich.
 Java and XML are a good foundation for Android development.